mrchnk/openfl-issue-rsl/README.md

 As we can see symbol `B` (idref=2) uses `PlaceObject3` tag with only className property (no reference by id).
 AFAIK openfl (8.8.0 at moment) does not handle that properly.

+## Workaround

+You can "link" all references by className to ids before converting to swflite ([patch](https://gist.github.com/mrchnk/ef7d5525ee326c96cceddf758aad0eef))